Skip to Content Skip to Sitemap

 All the bathroom modern conveniences are present in the house.
 (Inside) toilet, electric water heating tank, shower, sink.

-There is no air conditioning.
+There is no air conditioning, but plenty of fans.

 We ourselves find it more convenient in the summer to just put a tub of water in the sun and shower using this, basically a crude solar shower.
 It's really nice to shower outside amongst the fresh air and all the greenery.

-3 sitters have applied for this assignment
+No sitters have applied for this assignment yet.
+Be the first!

 Enlarge map